Paultree/todolist-app/README.md

   - Edit colour - []
   - Update due date - []
   - A complete/finish button - []
+- Create a register and login feature where unique todo lists are registered to unqiue users. - []
 - Bonus:
   - Create a statistics component
     - When user hits complete button, adds a stat to total tasks completed = []